 How do I get the Youth Activity Directory?

-You can download a PDF of the text from Youth Activity Directory here.
+PDF: You can download a PDF version of the 2020 Youth Activity Directory here.

 MCCOY works hard to make our resources available to all families, but we need you!
 Sponsorship opportunities are available at three different levels ranging from $5,000 to $300.
 Sponsors will receive lots of benefits to connect app users to their organization.
 Click here to sponsor online or download the sponsorship form.
 Help us keep the Youth Activity Directory FREE for kids and families in the community.